Solutions of the Sinh-Gordon Equation of Spectral Genus Two and constrained Willmore Tori I: The Isospectral Sets

 \section{The Isospectral Sets}

 Since all potentials in $\mathcal{P}_2$ are traceless, their eigenvalues are determined by the polynomials $a$ via~\eqref{det a}.
-As the left hand sides of~\eqref{LaxZeta} are traceless, the coefficients of $a$ are constant along the integral curves of these vector fields due to~\eqref{integrals of motion}.
+Due to~\eqref{integrals of motion}, the coefficients of $a$ are constant along the integral curves of these vector fields.
 In the following theorem we investigate the global structure of these integral curves in dependence of the polynomials $a$.
-We distinguish between integrals curves in $I(a)$ of polynomials $a$ in the following sets:
+We distinguish between integral curves in $I(a)$ of polynomials $a$ in the following sets: